arashnm80/arashnm80.github.io/quotes.md

 > Soft as a leaf, strong as a trunk.

 > I'm gonna change the world and I'm not gonna ask for permission.

+> Can somebody that is totally ok to leave this world right now, have a passion to live?

 > Long-term games with long-term people.